Truth claim

-In religion, a truth claim is an assertion that the belief system holds to be true; however, from the existence of an assertion that the belief system holds to be true, it does not follow that the assertion is true.
-For example, a truth claim in Judaism is that only one God exists.
+A truth claim is an assertion held to be true in a religious belief system; however, it does not follow that the assertion can be proven true.
+For example, a truth claim in Judaism is that only one God exists, while other religions are polytheistic.
 Conflicting truth claims between different religions can be a cause of religious conflict.
 The theory of truth claims has been advanced by John Hick.